 50 random acts of kindness you can do today

 - Spend time playing with your pet

-- Reach out to call a friend, family member or neighbour who is experiencing loneliness or self-isolation
+- Reach out to spend time with a friend, family member or neighbour who is experiencing loneliness

 - Give praise to your colleague for something they’ve done well